Chandinos/NBA-Data-Project/README.md

 * The raw CSV files are way too big for Github so they are not included in this repository.
 In order to reproduce.
 First download the files from Kaggle.
-Second, place them in 'datasets(6)/rawdata(csv)/'.
+Second, place them in 'rawdata/csv/'.
-Third, knit the Quarto files.
+Third, render the Quarto document.